 A namespace in PRADO is considered as a directory containing one or several class files.
 A class may be specified without ambiguity using such a namespace followed by the class name.
 Each namespace in PRADO is specified in the following format, where PathAlias is an alias of some directory, while Dir1 and Dir2 are subdirectories under that directory.
 A class named MyClass defined under Dir2 may now be fully qualified as PathAlias.Dir1.Dir2.MyClass.

-To use a namespace in code, do as follows, which appends the directory referred to by PathAlias.Dir1.Dir2 into PHP include path so that classes defined under that directory may be instantiated without the namespace prefix.
-You may also include an individual class definition by
+'''

 PathAlias.Dir1.Dir2

+'''